iankohdes/iankohdes.github.io/content/posts/0005-analyse-one-anime-episodes-subtitles.md

 ### Remove parentheses and their contents

-To understand why we _don’t_ want content enclosed in parentheses, it’s helpful to see what such subtitles look like.
+To understand why we _don’t_ want content enclosed in parentheses, it’s helpful to see what subtitles with parentheses look like.

 ```text
 2